 2) Printer and hard drive, with a box of cords below (and the collection of sports shoes!)

 3) A handy storage unit for sporting gear, including hats & gloves for running and bike-riding, boxing gear, bandages for injuries, and sports bags.
-We had run out of the collapsible storage boxes by this stage!
-But these are a very cheap storage purchase, so this is always an option down the track to further neaten this space.

 4) Bikes hanging on the wall for easy access, with luggage stored above (not pictured)